 Samir Patel, the company’s president and CEO, said a minimum wage is meant to be an introductory wage that opens doors for growth.
 Mandating a higher minimum wage will hinder those career opportunities and part-time work and will eliminate jobs.

-Patel said the added expense would represent a 43% increase in one week’s payroll for him.
+Patel said the added expense would represent a 43% increase in one week’s p

 “I can’t afford that,” he said.
 “The math simply doesn’t work.
 We would be forced to make a one-time investment in technology at the expense of our employees to survive.”